cgwire/kitsu/docs/customization-production/README.md

 ![Setting Add Status](../img/getting-started/setting_status_add.png)

-## Select specific Task Types for a production
+## Select Specific Task Types for a Production

 On the **Navigation Menu**, choose on the drop-down menu the **Setting**.